primefaces/primefaces/docs/7_1/components/tree.md

 ## Handling Node Click
 If you need to execute custom javascript when a treenode is clicked, use the _onNodeClick_ attribute.
-Your javascript method will be invoked with passing the html element of the _node_ and the click _event_ as parameters.
+Your javascript method will be invoked with passing the HTML element of the _node_ and the click _event_ as parameters.
 In case you have datakey defined, you can access datakey on client side by using node.attr(‘data-datakey’) that represents the data represented by the backing tree model.